 Have you ever booked an airline ticket only to see that the fare dropped soon after you made your purchase?
 Unfortunately, the cheapest airline tickets tend to be non-refundable, so price-sensitive travelers usually end up not profiting from that price drop.
+Consider getting a travel credit card, which could earn you frequent flyer miles and rewards from airline and hotel partners.

 Have you ever had unexpected news pop up right after booking your flight that requires you to change or cancel your flight?
 You may have to pay fees to change your flight or end up stuck with the ticket you can no longer use if your plans change.